Frequently Asked Questions

 What was the SEC lawsuit against Medallion Financial about?

 In 2021, the SEC filed a federal lawsuit against Medallion Financial and Andrew Murstein — now the Company's CEO — alleging two fraudulent schemes.
 The first involved secretly paying people to post hundreds of promotional articles about Medallion stock online without disclosing they were being paid, a practice known as illegal "touting."
 When journalists exposed the scheme, the SEC alleged Mr. Murstein falsely denied knowledge of it and paid a promoter hush money to stay quiet.
 The second involved inflating the reported value of Medallion Bank by hundreds of millions of dollars — firing the independent valuation firm when it refused to certify his numbers, then offering a replacement firm future investment banking work in exchange for the valuation he needed.
 The result, the SEC alleged, was that Medallion's balance sheet overstated its assets by more than $140 million and stockholders' equity by more than $115 million.
-The relevant filings are available on our Materials page.
+The relevant filings are available above.

 What was the outcome?